ahmadabbani/Netflix-Clone-React-Firebase/README.md

 ##Project Description:

 This project is a Single Page Application (SPA) Netflix clone built using React and Firebase.
 It features comprehensive user authentication using Firebase Authentication, enabling users to sign up, sign in, and choose a Netflix plan.
 The application utilizes Firebase Firestore as the backend database for storing user account information securely.
+Additionally, it incorporates React form validation to ensure data integrity and enhance user experience.

 ##Key Features: